tarneaux/lumix-control/README.md

 If this still doesn't work, open an [issue](https://github.com/tarneaux/lumix-control/issues)

 # Features
-- [x] Copying pictures from camera to computer
+- [x] Copy pictures from camera to computer
+  - [ ] Select which pictures to copy
 - [ ] Convert pictures to PNG or JPG format
 - [ ] Geotag pictures on the computer